 "Welcome to Our Branch Office," Hawaii Five-0.
 Leonard Freeman Productions / CBS Television, 1974.

-Thorwald “Thom” Boie has passed away.
+Thorwald “Thom” Boie passed away in June 2020 (exact date unknown) at the age of 86.
 A native of Hamburg, Germany, he grew up there and learned the care of lenses in Switzerland before he came to the United States to work as a cinematography technician.

 Thom worked on Hawaii Five-0 for three seasons (1974-1976) and appeared in the episode “Welcome to Our Branch Office” (Season 7) as the fake McGarrett.
 He also appeared as Jack’s stand-in in several episodes.
 Of his appearance, Thom said,